About Making Every Contact Count

 During routine consultations, health professionals ask patients about lifestyle behaviours related to chronic disease.
 The goal of these 'contacts' is to address risk factors for chronic disease.
 Through these contacts, health professionals will help patients achieve positive long-term behaviour change.

-- tobacco use
+- Tobacco use

-- alcohol and drug use
+- Alcohol and drug use

-- unhealthy eating
+- Healthy eating

-- physical activity
+- Physical activity

 Why we need Making Every Contact Count

 Chronic disease treatment puts unsustainable pressure on current health services.
 Making Every Contact Count aims to relieve that pressure by helping prevent chronic disease and empowering patients to manage their chronic disease.

 There are approximately 30 million 'contacts' to the Irish health service every year.
 14 million of these are with GP services.